 Frank and Kathy also needed a fresh spin on the kitchen, which was built with the existing white-gloss cabinetry.
 For a seamless transition from the dining to kitchen space, they aimed to replace the cabinetry on their existing islands to complement the new interior design.
-Cantoni kitchen design specialist Eugenio Reyes worked closely with Frank to design the duo of islands and integrate them with new waterfall countertops flanked by black walnut steps to make an easier transition to the dining space.
-“It was tricky, but we found a solution that would also incorporate the storage they needed,” Eugenio says.
+Cantoni worked closely with Frank to design the duo of islands and integrate them with new waterfall countertops flanked by black walnut steps to make an easier transition to the dining space.
+“It was tricky, but we found a solution that would also incorporate the storage they needed,” the design team says.

 The Zerangues settled on Frosty Carina Caesarstone quartz countertops paired with grey stained wood.
-“The colors they selected were the perfect choice,” Eugenio says.
+“The colors they selected were the perfect choice,” the design team says.
 “The kitchen is now warm, and stays within a contemporary feel for the house without being stark.
 It’s clean, livable and cozy.”

 The end result was also what Frank and Kathy had envisioned.
-“Working with Eugenio was a delight,” Frank says.
-“He was so helpful and smart when it came to the technical aspects and features.”
+“Working with the Dallas Design team was a delight,” Frank says.
+“They were so helpful and smart when it came to the technical aspects and features.”

 What’s more, Frank says, the kitchen combination paired with bold punches and patterns throughout the home equates to a fun, urban space reflective of their personalities.
 “It has a bright, cheery, airy feeling,” Frank says.
 “The people at Cantoni were such a pleasure for us to work with.
 The process was even better than I expected.”